im89097733/roxy/README.md

 Infrastructure
 --------------
-To create a new infrastructure space either for staging or prod, follow these steps.
+To create a new infrastructure space either for staging or prod, follow these steps:.

-1) create a new VPC with 'newVPC.sh'
-2) optionally run RDS build and deploy to VPC (script)
-3) create a target group in the new VPC with 'newTG.sh'
-4) create ASG/LC build and deploy to VPC and bind to TG with 'newASG.sh'
-5) create ELB build and deploy to VPC and bind to TG with 'newELB.sh'
-6) DNS mods and apply certs to ELB
+1) from /TriNimbus/deploy/infra/ run './createAll.sh' to build a complete infrastructure

+To tear down the entire infrastructure:

+1) from /TriNimbus/deploy/infra/ run './deleteAll.sh' to clean AWS of the last infrastructure

 KNOWN ISSUES
 =============